 This section presents an exemplification of the design process for a reconfigurable reflectarray, with a focus on a practical 5G application case depicted in Fig. 6.
 In this application scenario, the reflectarray shall redirect incoming waves originating from a telecommunications source.
 These incoming waves may be obstructed by obstacles, e.g., by a wall, and the reflectarray is utilised to steer the incoming wave towards the intended reception area.
 With this objective in mind, the redirected beam may take the form of a wider beam, such as a fan-shaped beam, or it may consist of scanned pencil beams directed in various directions.
-In our investigation, we focus on the latter scenario, where we aim to design the reflectarray to perform beam scanning over a considerable range.
+In our investigation, we will focus on both scenarios.
+For the scanned pencil beam, we aim to design the reflectarray to perform beam scanning over a considerable range.
 Furthermore, we introduce an additional level of complexity to the beam pattern by imposing stringent side lobe suppression requirements on the scanned beams.
+For the fan-shaped beam, we design the reflectarray to radiate fanshaped beams with different beam width.